First things first: Who am I?

 When it comes to the workplace, Millennials have taken over.
 They have completely changed the dynamic of the American workforce with their ideals, higher educations, emotions, and communicating through technology.
 With the youngest Millennials being around 25 years old, most workplaces have finally gotten comfortable with their new normal.
 But Gen Zers are coming, and they are coming right now.

 While researching this article (using Google, of course), I couldn’t get away from the many comparisons between the two generations.
-There’s no doubt that Millennials and Gen Zers do share some similarities, but we also differ in many ways.
+There’s no doubt that Millennial traits and Gen Zer characteristics do share some similarities, but we also differ in many ways.
 Here are a few of the common defining statements that I came across, and my thoughts on each:

 “Generation Z is motivated by a need for security”